fevrin/home/README.md

 [Miscellaneous]
-check-defs       checks all Markdown files for unused definitions help             returns this Makefile's commands and their descriptions in a formatted table
+check-defs       checks all Markdown files for unused definitions check-md-links   checks all Markdown files for unused definitions help             returns this Makefile's commands and their descriptions in a formatted table
 ```